 Recruiters and employers use social media to find suitable applicants but they also search social media channels to verify the facts on your CV, and to check out knowledge and attitudes expressed publicly.
 Optimising your profiles can help your job search.

 LinkedIn is a business-orientated social media site.
-If you don’t have a LinkedIn profile we advise you register as many recruiters use LinkedIn to headhunt relevant candidates.
+If you don’t have a LinkedIn profile we advise you register as many recruiters (including our Talent Team) use LinkedIn to headhunt relevant candidates.

 By customising your profile URL with your name recruiters are more likely to find your LinkedIn profile when they are searching for you.
 To do this follow the instructions here.

-The summary section is a great way to talk about your skills and expertise including different technologies you have worked with.
-Recruiters will search LinkedIn for specific job titles, skills or technologies to find relevant candidates.
+The summary section is a great way to talk about your skills and expertise, including different technologies you have worked with.
+Recruiters will search LinkedIn for specific job titles, skills or technologies to find relevant candidates and your profile is likely to appear if you have completed your summary thoroughly.

-On your profile you can input a list of skills and keywords.
-Your connections can then endorse you for those skills.
-Recruiters use this section to see where you excel.
+On your profile you can input a list of skills and keywords, and your connections can then endorse you for those skills.
+Recruiters use this section to see where you excel and whether you would be a match for particular positions.

 If you don’t want potential employers to see your tweets you should protect your tweets so that only approved followers can see them.
 Alternatively you could always review your Twitter account and delete any Tweets which don’t fit with the professional image you are trying to portray to potential employers.